lucvanbraekel/icy-meta/README.md

 # ICY Metadata Extractor for Shoutcast/Icecast Streams

+A Python script to extract ICY metadata (e.g., song titles) from Icecast or SHOUTcast streaming audio sources.

 ## Overview

+This Python script extracts ICY metadata from Shoutcast or Icecast streams.
+It outputs the metadata to standard output (stdout) and includes robust error handling for network issues, malformed metadata, or stream termination.

+The script can run in a single mode to fetch metadata once, or in continuous mode to poll for metadata changes.

-What if you don't want to listen to the radio but only want a list of songs played?
-This Python script extracts ICY metadata from Shoutcast or Icecast streams and saves it to a text file, allowing you to track song titles, artists, or radio program names without needing to stream the audio.
+Using this script allows you to track song titles, artists, or radio program names without needing to stream the audio.
 It's perfect for monitoring playlists, logging music, or analyzing radio programming.

-The script connects to a streaming audio source, reads metadata embedded in the stream, and logs it with timestamps to a specified output file.
-It supports all audio codecs used by Shoutcast and Icecast servers, including MP3, AAC, and others, as long as the stream provides ICY metadata.

 ## Features